 Lanzasur - Aqualava Waterpark

-We’ve read reviews stating that adults have paid €16 and children €12 to access this park but according to the staff we spoke to at the resort today, this aqua park is definitely not open for anyone other than guests staying onsite.
+We’ve read reviews stating that adults pay €16 and children €12 to access this park and the park is also available free to guests staying onsite.

 The Apartamentos Lanzasur are situated on Calle Gran Canaria, by Playa Flamingo.
-There is no mention of the waterpark on their website.
-A press release from Relaxia confirmed that the company has invested 6 million Euros into the family theme park with the latest renewable energy technology.
+The company has invested 6 million Euros into the family theme park with the latest renewable energy technology.
 Inspired by Lanzarote, the rides are called Timanfaya and Magma River.

 Paradise Island – Dino Park